Protect your cloud environment

 - Code review of deployed Lambda functions

-- Unauthorized access to the EC2 Instances or Azure VMs metadata service
+- Unauthorized access to the EC2 Instances, Azure VMs or Google Compute Engine metadata service

 When running infrastructures in the cloud, you need to consider further attack vectors.
 Your data may be compromised if cloud services are not configured securely.
-We therefore recommend you check the secure configuration of your cloud subscription by conducting an audit.
-Please contact us for more detailed information.
+We therefore recommend you check the secure configuration of your cloud subscription by conducting a Cloud Security Audit.